SchoolOfCode/workshop_dom-102/README.md

 ## Task 8

-👉 Go Nuts!
+👉 Go nuts!
 See what else you can do.
 Use your imagination! 🤯